The What: Learn to write in block capitals and label everything.

 A few years later I was serving as the house engineer at a studio for a guest engineer, who was a Grammy winner earlier in his career.
 An assistant was putting on the master tape the guy had brought - 24 track analog 2” Ampex 456.
 The test tones on the tape, essential to good tape deck operation in those days, were recorded in a half-assed manner.
 The assistant was struggling to get the deck properly calibrated.
 I looked at the track sheet.
 Really hard to read.
 Like a chicken trying to wipe dog crap off its feet.
 I said aloud, to no one in particular, "This is shitty engineering."
 I turned around and there was Mr Grammy, leaning over the SSL, adjusting something.
 He gave me a look.
 Whatever.
 I pulled out my Sharpie and made a nice, new, neat track sheet, and printed my name under his.

 I have to write another column about maintaining situational awareness in the studio.

 Anyway, for now, write in block capitals, label everything, and clip a Sharpie to your collar.

-Shoot us a message if there’s anything you want to read about in a Working Studio blog post.
+Shoot us a message if there’s anything you want to read in a blog post.